Background pattern

 Information about the blood and plasma used for Octanate LV

-Use of Octanate LV with other medications:
+Using Octanate LV with other medicines:

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery:
+Driving and using machines:

 Octanate LV contains

-3. How to Use Octanate LV
+3. How to use Octanate LV

 Octanate LV should be administered intravenously once reconstituted with the provided solvent.

-The treatment should be initiated under medical supervision.
+Treatment should be initiated under medical supervision.

 The required dosage is determined using the following formula:

-Units needed = body weight (kg)?desired factor VIII increase (%) (UI/dl)?0.5
+Units needed = body weight (kg) x desired factor VIII increase (%) (IU/dl) x 0.5

-Dose frequency (hours between doses) /
+Dose frequency (hours between doses) /Duration of therapy (in days)

 Bleeding:

-muscle bleeding or oral bleeding.
+Joint bleeding (early hemarthrosis), muscle bleeding, or oral bleeding.

 20 - 40